-The estimated construction cost of the tentatively recommended plan is \$28,863,000.
-Construction cost share is 90 percent Federal and 10 percent non-Federal.
+The certified estimate of the total cost of the recommended plan is \$30,366,000.
+Construction cost share is 90 percent Federal and 10 percent non-Federal for the general navigation features (GNF).
 There is also a requirement for an additional 10 percent of the navigation features to be paid over a period not to exceed 30 years of which any applicable LERRs may be credited.
+Local service facilities (LSF) are the responsibility of the non-Federal Sponsor.
+The project has identified \$1,406,000 of the total cost as LSF; typical cross-section of the southern breakwater depicted in Figure 9.
 The non-Federal Sponsors for implementation of the project are expected to be the City of Diomede and the Native Village of Diomede, with financial assistance from Kawerak, Inc, the Norton Sound Economic Development Corporation, and the State of Alaska.
-The estimated study costs are projected as \$3.1million and are being cost shared with Kawerak, Inc (Table 13).
+The ultimate cost share allocation for the recommended plan is \$23,179,000 Federal and \$7,187,000 Non-Federal.
+The estimated PED costs are projected as \$3.6 million and will be cost shared with Kawerak, Inc. (Table 17).